dmitrii-semenov/dmitrii-semenov/README.md

 Hi) My name is Semenov Dmitrii.
-I'm a third-year undergraduate student at the Brno University of Technology, Department of Radio Electronics.
+I'm a senior undergraduate student at the Brno University of Technology, Department of Radio Electronics.
 I have been conducting research in electrical engineering since my junior year:
 * Comparison of analytical and algorithm-based approaches to the design of constant phase two-port circuit using two bilinear sections; __the manuscript is in preparation__
 * Active Notch filter with high Q-Factor and electronically configurable frequency range; __experimental verification__
 * Programmable test impedance circuit development for biomedical applications; __the manuscript is in preparation__